theambidextrousboy/evrythng-java-sdk/README.md

 The easiest way is to get the latest `.jar` from the [Downloads](evrythng-java-wrapper/downloads) section and adding it to your Java project.
 Then, you can directly get started with something like:

-    // Intialize the wrapper (and provinding the API key) ThngAPIWrapper wrapper = new ThngAPIWrapper(YOUR_EVRYTHNG_TOKEN_HERE);
+    // Intialize the wrapper (and providing the API key) ThngAPIWrapper wrapper = new ThngAPIWrapper(YOUR_EVRYTHNG_TOKEN_HERE);